 Applicants who do not meet the minimum English language requirements have the option to study one of our preparatory and pre-sessional English courses.
 The UWS courses available are:

-You will gain the critical awareness, creative focus and contemporary production skills necessary to advance your career paths.
-Through a wide range of guest lecturers and industry mentors you will be exposed to experienced Creative Media practitioners and Creative Industries professionals from both within the staff of the School of Media, and industry mentors.
+Throughout the course, you will gain the critical awareness, creative focus and contemporary production skills necessary to advance your career.
+Through a wide range of guest lecturers and industry mentors you will be exposed to experienced Creative Media practitioners and professionals.

 Our course delivery makes use of a range of teaching and learning methods which include:

 Learning and teaching strategies will be geared towards the following learning processes:

 Find out more about the structure, learning outcomes, compulsory and optional modules in this course.